Ualabi/self_balancing_binary_search_tree/README.rst

 *O(K+logN)*     SBBT.kthlargest(k)    Kth Maximum value
 *O(N)*          SBBT.getHeight()      Height of the tree
 =============== ===================== =====================

-And all that with only *O(N)* space in memory.
-Even though there a few types of SBBSTs (2–3 tree, AA tree, AVL tree, B-tree, Red–black tree, ...), in this library I decided to implement the AVL Tree because I consider it as the easiest one.

 I made the library **self_balancing_binary_search_tree** (sorry for the long name) with the intention that you can use it easily for your own projects, learning or coding competitions (in which case I would suggest to compile your program with Pypy instead of Python3 and download the code directly from my Github and modify it as your necessities).